otariidae/pjax/README.md

 * URL

 Target anchor elements are selected via the second argument from a container element.\
-If `href` of a target anchor element is not `Same Origin`, there will be ignored.
+If `href` of a target anchor element is not same Origin, it will be ignored.

-`<script>` in a container element will be loaded after a container element was replaced.
+`<script>` in a container element will be loaded after the element is replaced.

 The pages visited before are cached inside PJAX.\
-When reloading a page, cache are deleted.
+Cache stores page data for one session.
+When reloading a page, it gets cleared.

 PJAX will not work: